octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 Examples: *Evernym, Chain...*

 ## Federated​ ​Byzantine​ ​Agreement​ ​(FBA)
-In this distributed network *sets of enough nodes* to validate data are established.
+In this distributed network, *sets of enough nodes* to validate data are established.
 It means the sufficient number of nodes in a group is determined to best reach an agreement **for that group**.

 A single *set* of nodes is called a "*quorum*".